lupyuen/lupyuen.github.io/src/tinyemu3.md

 # What's Next

 TODO

+We created a tool that's super helpful for __validating our Daily NuttX Builds__, whether they'll actually boot OK on Ox64...

+TODO

+We tried creating a [__PinePhone Emulator__](https://lupyuen.github.io/articles/unicorn2), but Arm64 Emulation was way too difficult.
+Ox64 with RISC-V is so much easier!

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.